 Dilated cardiomyopathy also may be caused by an acute inflammation of the heart muscle (myocarditis) due to a viral infection.
 This disorder is called viral cardiomyopathy.
 In North America, infection with coxsackie B virus is the most common cause of viral cardiomyopathy.
 In other parts of the world, other viral infections are more common causes.
 The virus infects and weakens the heart muscle.
 As in coronary artery disease, the weakened heart stretches in an attempt to compensate, resulting in dilated cardiomyopathy and often heart failure.
 Occasionally, dilated cardiomyopathy results from a bacterial infection.

-Other causes of dilated cardiomyopathy include certain chronic hormonal disorders such as long-standing, poorly controlled diabetes, morbid obesity, a persistently rapid heart rate, or thyroid disease.
-Dilated cardiomyopathy also can be caused by use of certain substances, especially alcohol (when intake is heavy and malnutrition is also present), cocaine, antidepressants, and a few chemotherapy drugs.
-Rare causes of dilated cardiomyopathy include pregnancy and connective tissue disorders such as rheumatoid arthritis.
+Other causes of dilated cardiomyopathy include certain chronic hormonal disorders such as long-standing, poorly controlled diabetes or thyroid disease, high blood pressure, morbid obesity, or a persistently rapid heart rate.
+Dilated cardiomyopathy also can be caused by use of certain substances, especially alcohol (when intake is heavy and malnutrition is also present), cocaine, antidepressants, newer antipsychotic drugs, and a few chemotherapy drugs.
+Rare causes of dilated cardiomyopathy include pregnancy, iron overload, and connective tissue disorders such as rheumatoid arthritis.
+Genetic factors play a role in 20 to 35% of cases.
 When no specific cause can be identified, the disorder is called an idiopathic dilated cardiomyopathy.

-Because the heart is enlarged, the heart valves may be unable to close normally and often leak.
+Because the heart is enlarged, the heart valves may be unable to close normally and often allow blood to leak back into the heart chamber rather than flowing into the next blood vessel or chamber.
 The valves most often affected are the mitral valve, which is positioned between the left atrium (upper heart chamber) and the left ventricle (lower heart chamber), and the tricuspid valve, which is positioned between the right atrium and the right ventricle.
 Leakage causes murmurs, which doctors can hear with a stethoscope.
-Damage to and stretching of the heart muscle may result in abnormal heart rhythms (arrhythmias), which may cause awareness of heartbeats (palpitations) or death.
+Damage to and stretching of the heart muscle may result in abnormal heart rhythms (arrhythmias), which may cause sensation of irregular heartbeats (palpitations) or death.
 The leakage of the valves and the abnormal heart rhythms may interfere further with the heart's pumping action.

-The diagnosis is based on the symptoms and the results of a physical examination.
+The diagnosis is based on the symptoms, the results of a physical examination, and additional tests.
 Electrocardiography (ECG) may detect abnormalities in the electrical activity of the heart.
 However, these abnormalities are usually not sufficient evidence for a diagnosis.
-Echocardiography which uses ultrasound waves to produce an image of the heart, is the most useful procedure because it can show the size and pumping action of the heart.
-Magnetic resonance imaging (MRI), which produces very detailed images of the heart, may be used to confirm the diagnosis (and sometimes identify the cause).
+Echocardiography, which uses ultrasound waves to produce an image of the heart, is the most useful procedure because it can show the size and pumping action of the heart.
+Cardiac magnetic resonance imaging, which produces very detailed images of the heart, is more often being used to confirm the diagnosis (and sometimes identify the cause).

-About 70% of people die within 5 years of when their symptoms begin, and the prognosis worsens as the heart becomes more dilated and functions less well.
+Prognosis varies considerably depending on many factors.
+In general, the prognosis worsens as the heart becomes more dilated and functions less well.
 Abnormal heart rhythms also indicate a worse prognosis.
 Overall, men survive only half as long as women, and blacks survive half as long as whites.
-About 50% of deaths are sudden, probably resulting from an abnormal heart rhythm.
+About 40 to 50% of deaths are sudden, probably resulting from an abnormal heart rhythm or an embolus that blocks blood flow in a critical area.
+Additional factors include the cause and severity of the cardiomyopathy, the person's age and ability to follow medical advice, access to specialized treatment, poor patient compliance with medications, salt in the diet, and outpatient visits.
+However, in recent years overall prognosis has improved with current treatments, especially with the introduction of implantable cardioverter-defibrillators, cardiac resynchronization therapy, and other interventions.

 If possible, doctors treat the underlying cause.